-For the only time in our childhoods, we were able to converse about our fears, our desires, and our dreams with someone from the opposite sex.
-In an otherwise inhibited time in our lives, we felt profoundly free and unfettered.
+For the only time in our childhoods, we were able to converse about our fears, our desires, and our dreams with someone of the opposite sex.
+In an otherwise inhibited time in our lives, we felt both entirely free and unfettered.
 By the third day, I began calling her “Cin” as John Lennon, my hero at the time, had done for his first wife.
-Cindy replied, “Well, Shaun is as close to John as you can get, so I will just call you Shaun!”
-The funny thing is, though, she eventually began calling me “Blue,” after what she called my blueberry-colored eyes.
+She eventually began calling me “Blue,” after what she called my blueberry-colored eyes.
 (Two-and-a-half years later, when George Harrison came out with a Beatles’ single entitled, “For You Blue,” I felt as if the Fab Four had somehow been in on our little joke in some cosmic way).

 “I know, Cin,” I replied.
 “You are the first person that I’ve never had to explain how I felt or what interests me.
 You seem to just know.”

 “Yes, most would say that’s because we’ve seen life exactly from the same time frame,” she exclaimed, her deep dimples becoming even more pronounced on her precious face, “but I feel as if we needed to meet here and now.”

 I seized her hand, and we continued into the swells of the ocean, where we lifted each other up in the roiling Nauset surf when it knocked us down.